nessakodo/phase-2-project/README.md

 ## User Stories

-A user will be able to see what they can wear based off of:
+### A user will be able to...

-Temperature
+#### 1. See what they can wear based off of: Temperature, Humidity, Wind, and Precipitation

-Humidity
+#### 2. Refresh the page to see updated weather data without the input form opening up again

-Wind
+#### 3. Input their name and details to create an account (Post Requirement)

-Precipitation
+#### 4. Add cities to a rendered card list on the home page and view their weather conditions (Patch Requirement)

 ## Wireframe